adham/ASD_Dataset/README.md

 early age.
 Affecting approximately 1.5% of the population, it is characterised by persisting deficits in social and reciprocal communication and interactions, alongside restricted and repetitive interests, activities and behaviours.
 It is estimated that ASD costs between $1.5 to $2.2 million per lifetime for developed countries.

 Consequently, the research interest in ASD has increased dramatically.
 For example, there has been a five-fold growth in the number of related publications over the past decade.
-This massive amount of data provide us with new opportunities for knowledge discovery and data mining using computational approaches.
+This massive amount of data provides us with new opportunities for knowledge discovery and data mining using computational approaches.

 The present dataset consists of abstracts of all ASD-related papers retrieved from [Scopus](https://www.scopus.com/).
 A publication is assumed to be related if the term "Autism" is present in its title, abstract, or indexed keywords.
 The dataset comprises of 46,218 publications spanning from 1977 to 2015.